 Unbelievably, in the 503 league appearances he made, Koeman bagged a fascinating 193 goals – making him the highest goal-scoring defender in footballing history.
 To add to his phenomenal finishing ability, he was also a composed figure on the ball, and possessed an exceptional passing range.

-At international level he was a key part of the great Holland team that won the European Championships of 1988.
+At the international level, he was a key part of the great Holland team that won the European Championships of 1988.
 He was also voted the Dutch footballer of the year twice; in 1987 and 1988.

 Krol played as left-back for both club and national level before switching to libero in World Cup 1978, in which he was captain of the team.